Facebook

 Full description

-Upon entering Westlands, you are greeted by a spacious porch leading into a welcoming entrance hall.
-The heart of the home is the open-plan kitchen/dining room, featuring high-quality fittings, a large island with breakfast bar, and sliding doors that open onto a terrace.
-Adjacent to the kitchen, the generous sitting room boasts a large fireplace with a wood-burning stove, a bay window overlooking the front garden, and sliding glass doors to the exterior.
+Upon entering Westlands, you are greeted by a spacious covered porch leading into a welcoming entrance hall.
+The heart of the home is the open-plan kitchen/dining room, featuring high-quality fittings, an impressive island with breakfast bar, and sliding doors that open onto the large rear garden terrace.
+Adjacent to the kitchen, the generous sitting room boasts a large fireplace with a wood-burning stove, a bay window overlooking the front garden, and sliding glass doors to the exterior, which flood the room with natural light.
 Completing the ground floor are two versatile study rooms, a cloakroom, and a practical utility room.

-The first floor offers a central landing that leads to four well-appointed bedrooms, all with fitted wardrobes.
-The main bedroom features a walk-in wardrobe and an en-suite bathroom, while the second bedroom also includes an en-suite shower room.
-The two additional bedrooms share a modern family bathroom.
+The first floor offers a spacious and light central landing that leads to four generously-sized bedrooms, all with fitted wardrobes.
+The primary bedroom features a walk-in wardrobe, a second storage space and a plush en-suite bathroom with free=standing bath and separate walk-in shower, while the second bedroom also includes an en-suite shower room.
+The two additional bedrooms share a large modern family bathroom.

 Westlands is approached via a tarmac driveway, offering parking for multiple cars, bordered by a neatly manicured front lawn.
-The rear garden features a terrace, leading to a lawn with steps up to a raised decking area, all surrounded by charming shrub borders for added privacy.
-Additional amenities include a useful workshop behind the annexe and planning permission for a double garage with a log store.
+The rear garden features a gorgeous terrace which has ample space for garden seating and dining and this overlooks a lovely lawn, all surrounded by charming shrub borders for added privacy.
+There are steps up to a spacious, raised deck which is a suntrap in Summer months and perfect for sunbathing.
+Additional amenities include a useful workshop behind the annexe and planning permission for a double garage to the front of the front garden, with a log store.

-Converted and extended in 2023, the annexe provides a flexible living space ideal for guests or extended family.
-It includes a spacious kitchen/living room with vaulted ceilings and ample natural light, complemented by sliding glass doors that open onto a patio.
-The annexe also features a well-equipped kitchen and a modern shower room.
+Converted and extended in 2023, the studio provides a flexible living space ideal for guests or extended family.
+It includes a spacious kitchen/living room with vaulted ceilings and ample natural light, complemented by sliding glass doors that open onto a private courtyard.
+Features include a well-equipped kitchen and a modern shower room.

 Situation